gyorilab/emmaa/doc/reports/month11_report.rst

   negative regulation of activity or amount.

 * *PyBEL networks*.
-A PyBEL network is a particular network representation of casaul information encoded in the Biological Expression Language (see https://pybel.readthedocs.io).
+A PyBEL network is a particular network representation of causal information encoded in the Biological Expression Language (see https://pybel.readthedocs.io).
 PyBEL networks are also signed and directed, but the nodes in the network have *state*: for a given protein `X`, the mutated, modified, or active forms of `X` are represented by distinct nodes.